relay-router/core/README.md

 // Sometimes we want to inspect the context before we navigate to a route
 // We can define middleware to do this
-// Every callback we pass to the route is can be made into a middleware
+// Handlers and middlewares are the same thing from the perspective of the Router
-// The only difference is middlewares should accept a "next" callback
+// The only difference is that middlewares
-// as the second argument
-router.route("/user/:userId", (context, next) => {
+// middlewares should not call nav.ok() so other handlers can be called router.route("/user/:userId", (ctx) => {
   // We can intercept the navigation

   // do some actions first